fkohl04/framework-performance/README.md

 1. Can we deploy more instances of our application?

    Sometimes this is possible!
-Especially applications that are developed for cloud infrastructure can be easily scaled up and down so that the sum of deployed application has exactly the desired performance.
+Especially applications that are developed for cloud infrastructure can be easily scaled up and down so that the sum of deployed services has exactly the desired performance.
 But multiple instances also require the multiple of resources and resources are expensive or sometimes not even available.
 On top of this, this solution is not improving the performance of the application itself.

 2. Are we able to improve the existing processing logic?

    Is there any potential for parallelization, is there any possibility for caching mechanisms, ...?
 The refactoring of existing logic should be a continuous process during development of any software.
-This refactoring also includes performance relevant improvements.
-Each improvement is future-oriented and improving logic is the best means when trying to build a long term solution for performance problems.
+This also includes the continuous search for performance issues.
+Each issue you fix and each improvement you make is a future-oriented step and the best means when trying to build a long term solution for performance problems.
 But having to search with limited time for possible improvements in a complex system can be a hard, cumbersome and a maybe impossible task.

 3. Should we have chosen a different framework 2 years ago, when we have started implementing this application?